-|In Science we will learning how to :||learning about the heart and circulatory system|
+|In Science we will be :||learning all about Light and Electricity.|

 Your support at home is invaluable.
 Please help by practicing times tables.
 Children must know all their tables and related division facts.
 They should also use the fact that 3 x 7 = 21 to help them recall that 0.3 x 7 = 2.1 and 30 x 7 = 210.
 The children are now familiar with all four formal methods for calculation and we would encourage them to practise these as much as possible.